Conan of the Isles: Plot summary

-The dragon's entrance comes in the nick of time to save Sigurd and the other pirates from being sacrificed, creating a distraction which enables them to fight off their captors, while joined by Conan himself.
+The dragons' entrance comes in the nick of time to save Sigurd and the other pirates from being sacrificed, creating a distraction which enables them to fight off their captors, while joined by Conan himself.
 But aside from the priests and their soldiers, there is also the direct threat of Xotli in person – the demon-god hovering in the air, annoyed at the interruption of his meal, and correctly identifying Conan as the source of his problems.

 Conan finds himself in a titanic mental struggle with Xotli.
 He resists the dark god to his utmost, but even the strongest mortal cannot win against a god.
 However, before sending Conan on this mission, Epemitreus had provided him with a powerful talisman for just such a contingency.
 Smashing the talisman summons Mithra, an Aquilonian god, in person – who is well able to deal with Xotli.
 Mithra warns Conan and his pirates, as well as the citizens of Ptahuacan, to flee from the vicinity.
 Soon, a titanic struggle between the two gods occur, in which the sacrificial pyramid and much of the city's center is destroyed, and Xotli is finally banished for good.

 When the terrified citizens return from the countryside during their escape, they discover that Metamphoc and his thieves have taken control of the battered city.
 While not an ideal ruler, the crime boss would in Conan's view be a definite improvement over the murderous priests.
 In the prisons, hundreds of intended victims are found and released, but nothing more is heard of Conan's old friend, Count Trocero of Poitian.
 Sadly, it seems that for him, Conan's overthrow of the dark priests came too late.

 The novel ends with Conan literally sailing off into the sunset: "A few hours later, the great ship, which the natives of Mayapan were to call Quetzlcoatl – meaning "winged (or feathered) serpent" in their uncouth tongue – lifted anchor.
 She sailed south and then, skirting the Antillian Isles, into the unknown West.
 But whither, the ancient chronicle, which endeth here, sayeth not."